-The rulemaking is adopted under Texas Water Code (TWC), §5.102 (relating to General Powers), which provides the commission the power to perform any acts necessary and convenient to the commission's exercise of its jurisdiction and powers as provided in this code and other laws; TWC, §5.103 (relating to Rules), which authorizes the commission to adopt any rules necessary to carry out its powers and duties under this code and other laws of this state; TWC, §5.105 (relating to General Policy), which provides the commission with the authority to establish and approve by rule all general policy of the commission; the Administrative Procedures Act under Texas Government Code, Chapter 2001, which authorizes the commission as a state agency to adopt rules pursuant to the rulemaking process; and Texas Health and Safety Code (THSC), §363.062 (relating to Regional Solid Waste Management Plan), which authorizes the commission to consider for approval and to adopt by rule an approved regional solid waste management plan that is developed and submitted to the commission for review in accordance with THSC, §363.0615 (relating to Responsibility for Regional Planning).
+This rulemaking will revise 30 TAC §330.647 to adopt the 24 approved regional solid waste management plans developed by the COGs for the period 2022-2042.
+B.) Scope required by federal regulations or state statutes: In accordance with THSC, §363.062(f), this rulemaking will adopt the 24 approved regional solid waste management plans.
+C.) Additional staff recommendations that are not required by federal rule or state statute: There are no additional staff recommendations.
+Statutory authority: The rulemaking is adopted under Texas Water Code (TWC), §5.102 (relating to General Powers), which provides the commission the power to perform any acts necessary and convenient to the commission's exercise of its jurisdiction and powers as provided in this code and other laws; TWC, §5.103 (relating to Rules), which authorizes the commission to adopt any rules necessary to carry out its powers and duties under this code and other laws of this state; TWC, §5.105 (relating to General Policy), which provides the commission with the authority to establish and approve by rule all general policy of the commission; the Administrative Procedures Act under Texas Government Code, Chapter 2001, which authorizes the commission as a state agency to adopt rules pursuant to the rulemaking process; and THSC, §363.062 (relating to Regional Solid Waste Management Plan), which authorizes the commission to consider for approval and to adopt by rule an approved regional solid waste management plan that is developed and submitted to the commission for review in accordance with THSC, §363.0615.
+Effect on the: